SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.2.1
+- Fixed the wrong model of road slab blocks.
+- Fixed the issue that using road connection state debugging tool may cause crashes.
+- Added more links in the Mod Menu screen.

 ### 1.2.0

 - Adapted to new version BRRP.